0plus1/parleyGPT/README.md

 [A drunk and a dream interpreter](./examples/drunken-dreams.md)

+After running several tests, I found that the results can be very different, even with the exact same parameters.
+With fictional characters, after running more than 6 iteration, the dialogue starts to become stale.

-If you created any fun dialogue please feel free to share, would love to see what you come up!
+If you created any fun dialogue please feel free to share by opening a PR, would love to see what you come up!

 ## Install